Highlands Walks, Places to Walk

 Start: Balloch forestry car park near Keith Distance: 4 miles Time: Allow one and a half to two hours Terrain: Mainly forestry roads.
 Downhill section is uneven in parts Access: Arrive by car.
 To reach the car park , turn up Bridge street from Keith and follow the road until you come to a parking area after approx two miles.
 The postcode is AB55 5NT

-Route: At the car park you will see a information board.
-To the right of the board there is a blue-marked post at the start of the a narrow path into the trees.
-Follow this path for about 200 yards.
-You come to a forestry road, take a right here and then keep on this road.
+Route: At the car park you will see an information board.
+Head through the gate to your left and head up here till you come to the junction take a right here and then keep on this road.
 There are some nice views of the countryside through the trees as you pass along this section.
 After about three-quarters of a mile, there is a fork to the right; ignore this and continue on.
 The road does gently climb here but nothing too taxing.

 You will pass a Scottish Water reservoir and the Balloch Quarry.
 Not long after passing the quarry there is a signpost for Coachford; ignore this if you wish to proceed directly on the planned route.
 But, for those with the time time and inclination, it is well worth a brief detour.
 About 20 yards along the Coachford turn off, there is a small pond to the left where dragonflies can be spotted in the summer.